Gold Standard Treatment

 Commonly used retinoids (Retinoic acids) are as follows:

 - Retin-A (Tretinoin)

 Retinoids are derivatives of Vitamin A that are made naturally by the body as well as synthetically in the laboratory as a medication.
-Retinoids are the main key treatment for acne as well as therapy of various diseases such as psoriasis.
+Retinoids are the main key treatment for acne, as well as therapy for various diseases such as psoriasis.

-These agents normalize the shedding of the hair follicle lining and also have direct anti-inflammatory effects, thereby preventing the blockage of pores and decreasing the formation of comedones (blackheads and whiteheads), unplugging existing comedones, and allowing other topical medicines (such as antibiotics) to enter the follicles.
+These agents normalize the shedding of the hair follicle lining and have direct anti-inflammatory effects, thereby preventing the blockage of pores and decreasing the formation of comedones (blackheads and whiteheads); unplugging existing comedones; and allowing other topical medicines (such as antibiotics) to enter the follicles.

 What are the functions of natural Retinoids throughout the body?

 - They regulate the growth of the bone and tissue

 - They regulate cell proliferation and epithelial cell growth

 - They regulate immune function and activate tumor suppressor

 The main usage for retinoids is to treat and control acne by regulating the cell growth of hair follicles and skin.